riferrei/pacman-with-elasticsearch/README.md

   ```

-  Which credentials to set will depend on what cloud provider was used during the creation of the deployment on Elasticsearch Service.
-  If you are unsure about how to obtain the credentials, check the documentation from the needed cloud provider.
+  If you are unsure about how to obtain the credentials, check the documentation from the chosen provider.

-### 2.3 General customization of the game
+### 1.3 General customization of the game

 - Create a new file called `general.settings` based on the template `general.settings.template`.
   ```bash